tjohann/my_programming_playground/steve_rostedt_strace_talk/README.md

 following the talk
 ------------------

-gcc -Wall -o hello hello.c
-objdump -d hello
+gcc -save-temps -Wall -Wextra -o hello hello.c objdump -d hello

 ELF ... executable and linkable format :-) ...

-gcc -Wall -o hello_2 hello_2.c
+gcc -save-temps -Wall -Wextra -o hello_2 hello_2.c
 ..

+With -save-temps we will preserve the temporary files.
+Also the .o file is the output before linkage.

+See hello_ccp and hello.cc for an c++ example.

 additional stuff
 ----------------